docker/docs/deploy/rbac/index.md

 is assigned to a user or team with a grant.

-For example, the built-in role, **Restricted Control**, includes permission to view and schedule a node but not update.
-A custom **DBA** role might include permissions to create, attach, view, and remove volumes.
+For example, the built-in role, **Restricted Control**, includes permission to view and schedule nodes but not to update nodes.
+A custom **DBA** role might include permissions to r-w-x volumes and secrets.

 Most organizations use multiple roles to fine-tune the approprate access.
 A given team or user may have different roles provided to them depending on what